Account settings and security

 Detailed logs of all sent notifications are available in the Phare dashboard, so you can easily track the status of your alerts and troubleshoot any issues.

-Is your team's favorite tool missing from this list?
-[Contact support](https://phare.io/contact), to have it added to the roadmap!
+Is a favorite tool missing from this list?
+[Contact support](https://phare.io/contact) to have it added to the roadmap.

 # Integrate Pushover with Phare